Miguel Rojas Preview, Player Props: Dodgers vs. Rockies

 Miguel Rojas At The Plate

-- In 19.8% of his games this season, Rojas has had at least one RBI.
-He's picked up more than one in 3.3% and driven in three or more of his team's runs in one contest.
+- Rojas has had an RBI in 25 games this season (20.5%), including four multi-RBI outings (3.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 38 of 121 games this year, and more than once 8 times.
+- In 32.0% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (7.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.